All Episodes

 One last question.

-I'm gonna tell this is an honesty test.
+This is an honesty test.

-I want you to well, two last questions.
+I want you to, well, two last questions.

 Number one, you did write a script, correct?